-How HydroHALT’s Product Performance addresses the three frequent causes of joint seal failure around shower trays and baths are a combination of:
+How HydroHalt addresses three of the most frequent causes of joint seal failure around shower trays and baths.

 Problem 1: The sealant bridge between the wall tile and ledge splits under the effects of joint expansion and the joint leaks.
 Joint sealant bridging the tile and ledge cannot be relied upon to remain waterproof without periodic inspection, maintenance and replacement to prevent consequential damage.
 For this reason the joint itself is often referred to as a ‘maintenance joint’.
 Unfortunately, in many cases it is the notice of a leak that instigates joint inspection at which time it is already too late because the damage is done!

 Solution: Don’t rely on exposed joint sealant between the tile and ledge as the exclusive means of waterproofing the joint.
 Install Sealux HydroHalt as a permanent secondary movement joint seal behind the exposed tile/ledge joint sealant.

 Problem 2: Joint sealant between the tile and ledge naturally deteriorates under frequent exposure to the chemicals and physical weathering in modern shower environments.
 Sealant deterioration is another cause leaks.